aguoietf/draft-janz-nmrg-functional-design-aspects-performance-digital-twin/draft-janz-nmrg-functional-design-aspects-performance-digital-twin.md

 --- abstract

-   Performance-Oriented Digital Twins (PODTs) provide "what-if" analysis - predictions of performance or, perhaps, of other behaviours in hypothetical situations of network, services, traffic, etc. We discuss key functional and design aspects of PODTs in support of multiple, concurrently-operating use case Management Plane (MP) applications.
+   Performance-Oriented Digital Twins (PODTs) provide "what-if" analysis - predictions of performance or, perhaps, of other behaviours in hypothetical situations of network, services, traffic, etc. Key functional and design aspects of PODTs in support of multiple, concurrently-operating use case Management Plane (MP) applications are discussed.
 Data and model management in concurrent session handling, inter-working with variable composition (from data and functional model perspectives) networks, performance and scalability are considered.

 --- middle